barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

 ***
 ## Inline code explained
-> first two arguments tells the images are 3D, no floating point will be use (double instead)
+> first two arguments tells the images are 3D, no floating point will be used (double instead)

 		antsRegistration --dimensionality 3 --float 0 \
 |